 I rebooted the system and tried to mount the ISO image again.
-But still I could not see the option.
+But still, I could not see the option.
 Then I noticed that he had installed a 3rd-party application to Mount the ISO image – called Virtual Clone.
 But the version he had installed was unsupported for Windows 8.
-When I tried to upgrade it to new version, it failed.
+When I tried to upgrade it to the new version, it failed.
 I used a free uninstaller software Revo Uninstaller to remove it completely and rebooted the system.
 Then I tried to mount again – but still no luck!

 So I went to Default Programs to check if the file associations were set correctly.
 To go to Default Programs go to a Windows UI screen and type in Default Programs and press Enter.